Blood Work and Laboratory

 Our in-house laboratory facilities provide for serum chemistry, hematology, serology, fecal, urinalysis and parasite testing.

 We also utilize Idexx, the largest and most reliable veterinary commercial laboratory for sample analysis, pathology, and specialized diagnostics.
 Blood work is usually a combination of a complete blood count (CBC) and a blood chemical analysis.
 Blood work is a basic evaluation tool.
 Pets, particularly those in their senior years, should have a CBC at every annual examination.
 Blood work allows a veterinarian to monitor the progression of a pet’s disease.

-Routine blood tests are run before anesthesia and/or surgery to make sure that your pet does not have a disease or illness that would make anesthesia or surgery a big risk.
-This lab work is very similar to the “pre-op labs” that your own doctor would recommend before you have any procedure performed on yourself.
+Routine blood tests are run before anesthesia and surgery to make sure that your pet does not have a disease or illness that would make anesthesia or surgery a significant risk.
+This lab work is very similar to the “pre-op labs” that your doctor would recommend before you have any procedure performed on yourself.

 A urinalysis test checks for levels of specific chemicals in your pet’s urine.
-Abnormal levels of certain chemicals can be a sign of specific illnesses.
-The urinalysis screens for imbalances that can be an indication of kidney disease, kidney infections, bacterial infections, urinary tract disease, diabetes mellitus, diabetes insipidus, urinary bladder disease, auto-immune disease, Cushing’s disease, prostrate disease, and hepatitis and liver conditions.
+Abnormal levels of certain chemicals can be a sign of particular illnesses.
+The urinalysis screens for imbalances that can be an indication of kidney disease, kidney infections, bacterial infections, urinary tract disease, diabetes mellitus, diabetes insipidus, urinary bladder disease, auto-immune disease, Cushing’s disease, prostate disease, and hepatitis and liver conditions.

 Serving the pets of Denver and surrounding communities!

 Mon – Fri: 7:30 am – 6:00 pm

 (walk-in vaccine clinic hours)